PalisadoesFoundation/talawa-api/INSTALLATION.md

 It's important to configure Talawa-API to complete it's setup.

+A configuration file named `.env` is required in the root directory of `Talawa-API` for storing environment variables used at runtime.
+It is not a part of the repo and you will have to create it.

+## Automated Configuration of `.env`

-You can use our interactive setup script for the configuration.
-Use the following command for the same.
+You can use our interactive setup script to populate the `.env` file using the command below.

+This will create a new `.env` file for you, and if one already exists, it will make the updates you require.

 ```
 npm run setup